-Karen L. Johnston is a Member of the Construction and Manufacturing industry groups, focusing primarily on workplace health and safety and litigation.
+Karen L. Johnston is a Member of the Construction and Manufacturing industry groups, focusing primarily on workplace safety & health and litigation.
 She practices out of the Firm’s office in Denver, Colorado.

 Karen’s practice centers on workplace safety and health and related civil, criminal and administrative litigation.
 She counsels and represents mining industry – including metal, nonmetal, and coal mine operators and contractors – construction, energy, and general industry clients in all aspects of their regulatory safety and health matters and in crisis management.